hakast/reactNative/README.md

 Contact:
 * Input fields from react-native-elements
 * Map imported from expo
 * Contact details goes to phpmyadmin db.
 I used PHP and Axios to accompish   that.
 Working on localhost so far.
 * See database sql code in the tree.

+Login:
+* Your login details are saved in mysql database
+* Click on "Login" redirect you to a hidden page